|Nobel Laureate and Moon fan Harold Urey. Image credit: NASA.|

 President Dwight Eisenhower had little enthusiasm for rockets and satellites except insofar as they had defense applications.
 The U.S. IGY satellite, though civilian in nature, received his support because it had a hidden military agenda.
 It was intended to assert the international legal principle of the "Freedom of Space," which was meant to be analogous to the long-established principle of the Freedom of the Seas.
 The new principle would, Eisenhower hoped, quell Soviet protests when the United States began to launch surveillance satellites into orbits that carried them over Soviet territory.

-The Eisenhower Administration believed at first that the Soviet Union did the United States a "good turn" by launching Sputnik 1, the first Earth satellite, on 4 October 1957.
+The Eisenhower Administration believed that the Soviet Union did the United States a "good turn" by launching Sputnik 1, the first Earth satellite, on 4 October 1957.
 The Soviet satellite, which passed over U.S. territory several times each day, made unnecessary American assertion of the Freedom of Space principle.

 Sputnik 1 soon turned into a liability for the Eisenhower Administration, however.
 The old General tried to downplay its significance, but neither an American public fearful of apparent Soviet technological superiority nor Democratic Senate Majority Leader (and Presidential hopeful) Lyndon B. Johnson would stand for it.

 One result of Sputnik 1 was the creation of the civilian National Aeronautics and Space Administration (NASA), which opened its doors on 1 October 1958.
-By then, both U.S. and Soviet rocketeers had begun to launch small probes toward the moon.
+By then, both U.S. and Soviet rocketeers had begun to launch small probes toward the Moon.

 During 1958, Urey retired from the University of Chicago and went to work at the University of California, San Diego.
 On 29 October 1958, at the Lunar and Planetary Exploration Colloquium held at the Jet Propulsion Laboratory in Pasadena, California, he famously predicted that new lunar discoveries would give him a "very red face" in only a few years; that is, that spacecraft would soon collect data that would disprove many of his favorite lunar theories.
 "Nature can always be more complicated than we imagine," he added.